A User is any of the following:

-You are an Anonymous User if you are browsing a Storbie Site on the storbie.com domain such as www.storbie.com or secure.storbie.com without logging in with a Storbie Login.
+You are an Anonymous User if you are browsing a Storbie Website or Storbie Customer Website without logging in with a Storbie Login.

-Storbie collects anonymous and anonymised information about which pages you are visiting on a Storbie Site.
+Storbie collects anonymous and anonymised information about which pages you are visiting on a Storbie Website.
 This information is stored in Google Analytics and our own back end systems.

 One way we collect information is by using cookies.